-Professor Zurba’s work focuses on projects that are developed and implemented in collaboration with communities.
+Professor Zurba’s (she/her) work focuses on projects that are developed and implemented in collaboration with communities.
 Professor Zurba has worked collaboratively with Indigenous communities in Canada and abroad on projects focusing on co-management of species and protected areas, shared forest tenure agreements, Clean Environment Commission hearings for water regulation, land use and occupancy mapping studies, food sovereignty, health promotion and wellbeing, and land-based learning and curriculum development.
 Her work has also contributed to public discussion on what “reconciliation” means in Canada through her work on learning and relationship building through the shared-governance of land.
 Professor Zurba is also interested in how global policy frameworks affect community participation in the day-to-day management of the environment.

 - Zurba, M., Maclean, K., Woodward, E. and Islam, D. (In Press).
 Amplifying Indigenous community participation in place-based research through boundary work.
 Progress in Human Geography.

 - Zurba, M. and Bullock, R. (In Press).
 Framing Indigenous bioenergy partnerships.
 International Indigenous Policy Journal.

 - Zurba, M. (2017).
 Long-term and meaningful community leadership and engagement in natural resources and environmental governance through university access programs.
 Journal of Adult and Continuing Education, 23(1), 5-14.